 Previously the derivation of survey weights has been undertaken by the survey contractors.
 However, the weighting of raw survey data from 2012 onwards will be undertaken by the Scottish Government.
 It is our intention that the transfer of the survey weighting function to the Scottish Government will not have an impact on survey data or findings that are available to users.

-A short paper which provides more information on the weighting project is available here.
+A short paper which provides more information on the weighting project is available here and a more detailed report on the project to develop the weighting procedures is available here.

 Understanding the methods used to collect survey data is key to analysing and understanding the results.
 Details on survey methodology including a description of the sample design for the major population surveys, a standard way to code response and individual surveys technical reports are available in the Survey Methodology section.